Dr. Sarah Brasiel

-The Low-Cost, Short-Duration Evaluation of Special Education Interventions (Low-Cost Evaluation) grant program is designed to support rigorous evaluations of special education interventions (broadly defined as practices, programs, and policies) that state or local education agencies expect to produce meaningful improvements in student education outcomes within a short period (for example, within a single semester or academic year).
+The Low-Cost, Short-Duration Evaluation of Special Education Interventions (Low-Cost Evaluation) grant program supports rigorous evaluations of special education interventions (broadly defined as practices, programs, and policies) that state or local education agencies expect to produce meaningful improvements in student education outcomes within a short period of time of a year or less.
 These evaluations are to be conducted for $250,000 or less and completed within 2 years.
-The program will be carried out by research institutions and state or local education agencies working together as partners.
-The evaluations will use randomized controlled trials or regression discontinuity designs to determine the impact of special education interventions on student education outcomes, and will rely on administrative data or other sources of secondary data to provide measures of these student outcomes.
-Evaluation results are to be disseminated to the education agency and the public before the end of the grant.